hcqiu/cube-solver/README.md

 ## Soft realization

 In CubeSolver.java, we implemented all methods of motion the robot needs to solve the cube.
 It would allow the robot decide whether there is a cube on its platform, and then it would scan the cube by its color sensor, and upload the data of the scrambled cube to PC.
+However, the color sensor of LEGO NXT cannot distinguish orange and red, thus we deploy a neural network to distinguish defferent states of the cube.

 Next, PCCubeSolver.java will come up with a solution of it by a method called Group-Reduce Method.
+Finally the solution would be downloaded by NXT and it will turn over, rotate, and solve the cube.